Arbitrage theory in a market of stochastic dimension: Market with continuous, positive price process

 The converse of Lemma~\ref{lem : X / X rho representation} also holds, i.e., for a given $x \in \R$ and a $\U$-valued process $\eta$ such that each $\eta^{(k, n)}$ is $M^{k,n}$-integrable for every $(k, n) \in \N^2$, we can construct an investment strategy $\vartheta \in \mathcal{L}_0(S)$ satisfying \eqref{eq : X / X rho representation}, by reversing the proof.

-The term $1/X_{\rho}$, on the left-hand side of \eqref{eq : X / X rho representation}, is an example of local martingale deflator.
+The left-hand side of \eqref{eq : X / X rho representation} can be written as $X(1/X_{\rho})$, and the expression $1/X_{\rho}$ is an example of local martingale deflator.
 Since we know the general form of deflators from Proposition~\ref{prop : form of deflators}, we can expect a generalization of the result by replacing $1/X_{\rho}$ in \eqref{eq : X / X rho representation} by any local martingale deflator.
-This gives rise to the following so-called Optional Decomposition Theorem.
+This gives rise to the following so-called optional decomposition Theorem.

 \begin{thm} Suppose that the market is viable.
 For a nonnegative, adapted RCLL process $X$ with $X(0)= x \ge 0$, the following statements are equivalent: \begin{enumerate} [(i)] \item For every local martingale deflator $Y \in \mathcal{Y}$, the process $YX$ is a supermartingale. \item There exist an investment strategy $\vartheta \in \mathcal{L}_0(S)$ and an adapted, nondecreasing process $K$ satisfying $K(0)=0$ with right-continuous paths, such that